pactflow/swagger-mock-validator/CONTRIBUTING.md

 To get fast test feedback run `npm run watch` in one terminal window and `npm run watch-e2e` in another.

-- `npm test` - A pre-commit check to be run before pushing any changes
+- `npm test` - A pre-commit check to be run before pushing any changes.
-- `npm run watch` - Automatically runs the unit tests whenever you edit a relevant file
+- `npm run watch` - Automatically compiles the code and runs the unit tests whenever you edit a relevant file.
-- `npm run watch-e2e` - Automatically runs the e2e tests whenever you edit a relevant file
+- `npm run watch-e2e` - Automatically runs the e2e tests whenever you edit a relevant file.
+This command does not compile the code and must be run in combination with the watch command.

 ## Releasing a new version